 Asia Today: China's university exam begins after virus delay

-The grueling two-day university entrance exam can be a key determinant of a student’s future and was pushed back weeks from its scheduled date.
+The grueling four-day exam known as “gaokao" can be a key determinant of a student’s future and was pushed back weeks from its scheduled date.
 The exam is believed to be the first mass gathering event since the virus outbreak and administrators are enforcing strict rules to prevent infections, including proof of wellness, social distancing and the wearing of masks.

-China on Tuesday reported eight new virus cases, all of them brought from outside the country, the National Health Council reported.
-China has reported a total of 4,634 deaths among 83,565 cases of COVID-19 since the virus that causes the disease was first detected in the central city of Wuhan late last year.
+All of the new infections China reported Tuesday were people returning from overseas.
+Shanghai authorities say the two cases confirmed there in the past 24 hours were students who had returned from schools in Britain and the United States.

+The student who returned Saturday from Britain tested positive in quarantine.
+The second student was diagnosed after arrival Tuesday.

 In other developments in the Asia-Pacific region:

-Note: This story has been corrected to show the Chinese university exam runs for four days, not two days.